RAI seeks capital support for retail industry amid pandemic

-New Delhi, May 13 (IANS) Retailers Association of India (RAI) has urged the government to take steps for capital infusion into the retail industry with ECLGS benefits and loan moratorium.
+New Delhi: Retailers Association of India (RAI) has urged the government to take steps for capital infusion into the retail industry with ECLGS benefits and loan moratorium.

 Speaking about the state of the Indian Retail Industry, Kumar Rajagopalan, CEO, RAI, said: "The retail industry in India has been in a perpetual paradox ever since the first set of restrictions began last year in March 2020.
 The businesses and the workforce in retail need to be cushioned by the government or the local authorities to ease off their hardships."